-Mesenchymal stem or mesenchymal stromal cells (MSCs) are adult stem cells that reside in bone marrow stroma and other connective tissues.
-Their lifelong potential to generate committed precursor cells for various lineages is essential for both the continued replacement of cellular losses and for the recovery of connective tissue damage.
-In addition to their role as a stem cell pool MSCs are also a source for immunomodulatory paracrine factors, thereby serving as a regulator of inflammation and immune response [1, 2].
-The possibility to expand donor- and patient-derived MSCs in vitro and to induce a selected differentiation program prior to an autologous or allogenic implantation makes them highly attractive for cell-based therapies [3, 4].
+[1,2].
+The possibility to expand donor- and patient-derived MSCs in vitro and to induce a selected differentiation program prior to an autologous or allogenic implantation makes them highly attractive for cell-based therapies [3,4].

-The procedure for in vitro expansion of MSCs is not yet optimized.
-Cellular stressors, such as excessive oxygen levels or exposure to low-dose irradiation can impair the natural function of MSCs during the subsequent in vitro expansions required for transplantation [5, 6].
-Sources of genotoxic stress can be as various as repeated diagnostic radiology, therapeutic radiation applications or long-lasting low-level exposures to environmental or occupational noxae, both in the form of ionizing radiation or of chemicals that form DNA damaging radical.
-One common problem during in vitro expansion of MSCs is the appearance of cellular senescence, characterized by a gradual loss of their proliferative capacity and their multipotency [7, 8].
-The age and health status of MSC donors also have an influence on the long-term proliferative capacity of in vitro expanded MSCs.
+The procedure for in vitro expansion of MSCs is not vet optimized.
+Cellular stressors, such as excessive oxygen levels or exposure to low-dose irradiation, can impair the natural function of MSCs during the subsequent in vitro expansions required for transplantation [5,6].
+Sources of genotoxic stress can be as various as repeated diagnostic radiology, therapeutic radiation applications, or long-lasting low-level exposures to environmental or occupational noxae, both in the form of ionizing radiation and in the form of chemicals that form DNA damaging radical.
+One common problem during in vitro expansion of MSCs is the appearance of cellular senescence, characterized by a gradual loss of their proliferative capacity and their multipotency [7,8].
+The age and health status of MSC donors also have an influence on the long-term proliferative capacity of in vitro -expanded MSCs.
 The loss of stemness and increased senescence are associated with changes in epigenetic DNA marks [8-10].
-Investigating the detrimental influence of oxidative stress on proliferation and DNA damage response of bone-marrow derived human MSC Bigot et al observed that a reduced oxygen environment results in a higher initial clonogenicity, a lesspronounced loss of colony numbers with increasing passage numbers and a higher baseline expression of the DNA repair protein RAD51.
-[11].
-They could also show that under reduced O2 chemically induced DNA double-strand breaks are repaired more efficient, with γ -H2AX foci going back to nearly control level after 24h repair incubation.
-Considering that oxidative stress is indeed a major factor causing cellular aging one could speculate that their data indeed suggest an age-related change in DNA repair.
+Investigating the detrimental influence of oxidative stress on proliferation and DNA damage response (DDR) of bone marrow-derived human MSC, Bigot et al. (2015) observed that a reduced oxygen environment results in a higher initial clonogenicity, a less-pronounced loss of colony numbers with increasing passage numbers, and a higher baseline expression of the DNA repair protein RAD51 [11].
+They could also show that under reduced O2, chemically induced DNA double-strand breaks (DSB) are repaired more efficiently, with γ -H2AX foci going back to nearly control level after 24-h repair incubation.
+Considering that oxidative stress is indeed a major factor causing cellular aging, one could speculate that their data indeed suggest an age-related change in DNA repair.

 The long residency of MSCs in tissues, and the fact that they cannot be regenerated from more primitive cells, makes MSCs vulnerable to the accumulation of DNA damage by chronic genotoxic stress.
-Some studies suggest that hMSCs are relatively radio resistant, even after higher radiation doses [12, 13].
-MSCs are not prone to radiation-induced apoptosis, and their robust clonogenicity after ionizing radiation suggests a relatively high radio-resistance [14].
-A study by Oliver et al [15] found that in comparison with primary osteoblasts MSCs have a higher DNA repair capacity.
-This suggests that the radio resistant clonogenicity of MSCs is due to efficient DNA repair mechanisms, rather than resulting from a tolerance of slowly cycling cells to unrepaired DNA breaks.
-In a previous study we investigated changes in DNA repair efficiency and genomic stability in murine MSCs during in vitro expansion [16].
-There is a gradual loss of the ability to recognize both endogenous and radiation-induced DNA double-strand breaks.
-This impaired DNA damage response was associated with reduced ATM dependency of foci formation, slower DNA repair kinetics, and an increased number of residual DNA repair foci.
-To gain a more detailed insight into these potentially deleterious age-related changes we have conducted a whole-transcriptome comparison between in vitro aged and young human BM-MSCs.
-The observed dysregulation of key players in DNA double-strand break repair by homologous recombination was confirmed using gene expression studies as well as cell-based DNA repair assays after X-irradiation.
+Some studies suggest that hMSCs are relatively radioresistant, even after higher radiation doses [12,13].
+MSCs are not prone to radiation-induced apoptosis, and their robust clonogenicity after ionizing radiation suggests a relatively high radioresistance [14].
+A study by Oliver et al. [15] found that in comparison with primary osteoblasts, MSCs have a higher DNA repair capacity.
+This suggests that the radioresistant clonogenicity of MSCs is due to efficient DNA repair mechanisms, rather than resulting from a tolerance of slowly cycling cells to unrepaired DNA breaks.
+In a previous study, we investigated changes in DNA repair efficiency and genomic stability in murine MSCs during in vitro expansion [16].
+There was a gradual loss in their ability to recognize both endogenous and radiation-induced DNA DSB.
+This impaired DDR was associated with reduced ATM dependency of foci formation, slower DNA repair kinetics, and an increased number of residual DNA repair foci.
+To gain a more detailed insight into these potentially deleterious age-related changes, we have conducted a whole-transcriptome comparison between in vitro-aged and young human BM-MSCs.
+The observed dysregulation of key players in DNA DSB repair by homologous recombination (HR) was confirmed using gene expression studies and cell-based DNA repair assays after X-irradiation.